gilesknap/pico-xmas2/README.md

 user access to the USB serial port that the PICO uses to communicate with the host.

-## Install MicroPython
+## Install MicroPython on the Pico

-My 2023 RPI Pico H came without microPython installed.
-To install it without getting involved with Thonny I used the following steps:
+To install MicroPython without using Thonny I used the following steps:

 Go here and download the latest UF2 file: https://micropython.org/download/RPI_PICO/